 8. Dr. Ellie Sattler

 One of the best things about Spielberg’s original Jurassic Park – besides the dinosaurs and Jeff Goldblum’s raw animal magnetism – is Dr. Ellie Sattler’s no-nonsense outfit.
-Replicate this bad-ass woman’s sensible attire by making the True Bias Lander Shorts out of our Eco Twill in Stone, the Christine Jonson #311 Shell Tank Top out of our Organic Soy Knit in Stone Blue, and an over-sized Fairfield Button-Up Shirt (made for your sweetheart, but borrowed for an evening) out of our Brussels Washer Linen in Brick Red.
+Replicate this bad-ass woman’s sensible attire by making the True Bias Lander Shorts out of our Outback Canvas in Natural, the Christine Jonson #311 Shell Tank Top out of our Organic Soy Knit in Bay Blue, and an over-sized Fairfield Button-Up Shirt (made for your sweetheart, but borrowed for an evening) out of our Brussels Washer Linen in Brick Red.
 Slap on a sensible pair of hiking boots and you’re ready to run for your life!
 Or for a nice evening of socializing and candy.
 Whichever.

 9. Miriam 'Midge' Maisel